top of page

 Parents can help foster a sense of the value and benefits of education in simple, practical ways and so we encourage you to:

-• Ensure that your son wears the full uniform and attends school on time every day with all the books, copies, and equipment he needs.
+• Ensure that your child wears the full uniform and attends school on time every day with all the books, copies, and equipment that they need.

 • Check the Student Journal daily and sign as appropriate.